Vietnam.vn - Nền tảng quảng bá Việt Nam

-According to a study published in the National Institutes of Health (NIH), drinking tea has been considered a health-promoting habit since ancient times.
-Modern medical research has provided a scientific basis for the effects of tea.
-The evidence supporting the health benefits of drinking tea grows stronger with each new study published in the scientific literature.
+According to a study published in the US National Institutes of Health (NIH), drinking tea has been considered a health-promoting habit since ancient times.
+Modern medical research has been providing a scientific basis for the effects of tea.
+Evidence supporting the health benefits of drinking tea grows stronger with each new study published in the scientific literature.

 1. Health benefits of tea